AnthonyCxx/Notes-and-Writeups/C/Control Flow/Conditionals.md

 int main()
 {
-    // Returns (and then prints) 'Pi is less than the square root of 5' because 'PI > sqrt(5)' is false puts( PI > sqrt(5) ?
+    // Returns (and then prints) 'Pi is greater than the square root of 5' because 'PI > sqrt(5)' is false puts( PI > sqrt(5) ?
 "Pi is greater than the square root of 5" : "Pi is less than the square root of 5" );

     return 0;